 God's judgment of the people on the other hand is that they are wretched and miserable and poor and blind and naked—two very different judgments from two very different perspectives.
 What was important to God was the spiritual.
 What was important to the Laodicean was the material.
-And that gives us a clear illustration that God and man, even men in the church, converted people, tend to look at things quite differently from different perspectives.
+That gives us a clear illustration that God and man, even men in the church, converted people, tend to look at things quite differently from different perspectives.

 Turn with me back to the book of Isaiah in chapter 55.
-See, there is enough carnality in all of us, enough living by sight that we do not always see things the way that God does.
+See, there is enough carnality in all of us, enough living by sight, that we do not always see things the way that God does.
 But God Himself testifies:

 Isaiah 55:8-9 For My thoughts are not your thoughts, nor are your ways My ways, says the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.

-His [thoughts] are exceedingly higher than ours, and that is one reason Mr. Armstrong said what he did, that if the world, which is operating from an entirely different spirit, thinks well of something, it is probably wrong, or it is certainly something of lesser importance than what God would judge to be important.
+His thoughts are exceedingly higher than ours, and that is one reason Mr. Armstrong said what he did—that if the world, which is operating from an entirely different spirit, thinks well of something, it is probably wrong, or it is certainly something of lesser importance than what God would judge to be important.

 As the Worldwide Church of God gradually adopted the world's doctrines, it also gradually adopted the world's attitudes and the world's way of looking at things.
 They go hand in hand.
 It cannot be avoided.
-So as they "progress" in this their perspective changes and the world continually looks more sophisticated and attractive to them than the things of God, and the things of God begin to look more and more childish and elementary.
-And thus it is inevitable that Christmas, Halloween, Easter, and probably Sunday will be part of the doctrinal structure and that the Sabbath, and the holy days, and for that matter virtually anything of revealed truth will go.
+So as they "progress" in this, their perspective changes, and the world continually looks more sophisticated and attractive to them than the things of God, and the things of God begin to look more and more childish and elementary.
+And thus it is inevitable that Christmas, Halloween, Easter, and probably Sunday will be part of the doctrinal structure, and that the Sabbath, and the holy days, and for that matter, virtually anything of revealed truth will go.